adelagar/azurefwp/README.md

 The Azure solution automates the creatiion of a Site to Site VPN solution between with on-premises and documented here: [Create a Site-to-Site connection in the Azure portal](https://docs.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal), another Azure virtual network, and a AWS VPC that has a VPN solution deployed.

-### The solution can be leveraged for eith Azure Commercial of Azure Government.
+### The solution can be leveraged for eith Azure Commercial or Azure Government.

-*### This is a public repository released as is for anypne can clone, modify, and use as part of their deployment.
+* ### This is a public repository released as is for anypne can clone, modify, and use as part of their deployment.

-*## Please note you will need to know the Public IP of your VPN Peering Partner, preshared key, and the remote network segment before deploying this solution.
+* ## Please note you will need to know the Public IP of your VPN Peering Partner, preshared key, and the remote network segment before deploying this solution.

 *separate paragraph* Microsoft Azure Commercial Click Here